code4recovery/oiaa-direct/README.md

 # oiaa-direct
-Version of OIAA's Online Meeting List that queries meeting data directly from the database.
+Version of OIAA's Online Meeting List that queries meeting data from the data source through `central-query`.